espressif/esp-idf/docs/en/hw-reference/esp32s2/user-guide-devkitm-1-v1.rst

 - 5V and GND pin headers
 - 3V3 and GND pin headers

-It is recommended to use the first option: Micro-USB Port.
+It is recommended to use the first option: micro USB Port.

 .. _user-guide-devkitm-1-v1-header-blocks: